Student Services Information

-GEO's International Student and Scholar Services (ISSS) division is an essential resource center for services, information, and assistance to the more than 1600 international students, researchers and visiting scholars from over 95 countries currently in residence at UNM each year.
+The GEO's International Student and Scholar Services (ISSS) division is an essential resource center that provides services, information, and assistance to the more than 1,800 international students, researchers and visiting scholars from over 98 countries currently in residence at UNM each year.
 ISSS supports UNM's international students and scholars by providing orientations, workshops, practical information and social and cultural integration activities.
 These support services familiarize international students and scholars with the campus and community, immigration requirements, logistics of living in the U.S., and the services available to them at UNM.
 ISSS connects students to the UNM campus and the Albuquerque community through the "Lobo Friend" program and the International Service Corps.
 Finally, ISSS works with community volunteer groups to direct students to opportunities including: free airport pick-up, short-term home-stay, house-hunting, a household item giveaway, an international friendship partner program, and a “Volunteers in Tax Assistance” (VITA) site for international students and scholars.
 Regular social and cultural activities and excursions in New Mexico and nearby states are organized to provide cultural enrichment and social opportunities for international students and scholars and their families.
 The division also sponsors an annual International Festival to highlight and celebrate the diverse cultures represented at UNM.

 ISSS is also charged with facilitating individual and University compliance with all relevant federal and state government regulations and UNM internal policies affecting international students and scholars.
 ISSS staff act as liaisons with the Department of Homeland Security, Department of State and other federal and state agencies on behalf of international students and scholars and the University.
 In this capacity, ISSS provides information and assistance on rules and regulations, submits required reporting, completes work authorizations, complies with immigration and other procedures, and advocates for workable policies.